spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 7. Set the recommendation baseline (right-sizing percentile) for the workload to calculate the vCPU and memory recommendations.
 The lower the percentile, the stronger the recommendations.
 By default, both vCPU and memory use the 85th percentile.

->**Important:** Changing the percentiles will impact any recommendations that were already applied (this may take a few minutes to update) and will also override the values set at cluster level (for this workload).
+>**Important:** Changing the percentiles will impact any recommendations that were already applied (this may take a few minutes to update) and will also override the values set at cluster level for this workload.

 8. Click **Set the resources percentage change to apply the recommendation** (CPU and memory percentage thresholds).
 This is the minimum percentage change from the current request for applying a recommendation.
 If the right-sizing recommendation exceeds the percentage threshold for either resource (CPU or memory), it will be applied to both resources, and the resulting status will be **fully optimized**.
 We do this because the original purpose of the threshold is to prevent unnecessary pod deletion.
 However, if we need to delete a pod and relaunch a new one for one resource, we do the same for the other.
 9. Click **Set recommendation ranges for resources**, and enter the upper and lower boundary values for CPU (millicpu) and memory (MiB) requests to apply a recommendation.
 By default, the minimum values are 10 millicpu for CPU and 32 MiB for memory; no lower values will be accepted.